 We present a novel comprehensive scoring system for cUS at TEA that allows quantification of overall brain injury comparable to established MRI scoring systems.
 This cUS scoring covers the most relevant prematurity related brain injuries such as residuals and sequelae of haemorrhages, periventricular infarctions, posthaemorrhagic hydrocephalus, white matter injury and brain atrophy.
 The TEA cUS scores showed good agreement with TEA MRI scores and reached similar predictive values for severe impairments.

 MRI and cUS are the two most important neuroimaging modalities in newborn infants.
 Neonatal MRI has been increasingly used in the last two decades and has tremendously enhanced our understanding of neonatal brain development and injury (Inder et al. 2003; Woodward et al. 2006, Keunen et al. 2016).
 Nevertheless, MRI remains an expensive method that is time- and manpower consuming.
-Access to MRI is limited in many countries and centra, therefore patients that undergo MRI need to be carefully selected.
+Access to MRI is limited in many countries and centres, therefore patients who undergo MRI need to be carefully selected.
 The increasing use of MRI at term age for screening of extremely preterm infants remains controversial.
 In 2015, the American Academy of Pediatrics’ (AAP) section on Neonatal Perinatal Medicine undertook an expert consensus building process to identify “use of unnecessary tests and treatments that contribute to health care waste“ as part of the AAP Choosing Wisely® campaign.
 The authors concluded that routine screening with TEA MRIs in preterm infants is related to, but not proven to improve outcomes (Ho et al. 2015).
 This was in brief supported by a recent randomized trial by Edwards and colleagues investigating predictive power, maternal anxiety and costs of TEA neuroimaging (cUS and MRI), concluding that MRI “increased costs and provided only modest benefits”.
 On the other hand, experts have opposed to the AAP Choosing Wisely® statement (Cheong et al. 2018).
 This controversy underlines the need for thorough research in this field and careful assessment of cost effective alternatives to routine TEA MRI in preterm infants.

 Early studies that compared MRI and cUS in the prediction of outcome of extremely preterm infants found TEA MRI to be superior to cUS (Maalouf et al. 2001; Woodward et al. 2006; Mirmiran et al. 2004).
-In many of these studies cUS was performed during the first weeks of life and not at term age, using a handful of cUS diagnosis (IVH, PHVD, periventricular leukomalacia (PVL)) to be compared to data from complex MRI scorings systems.
+In many of these studies cUS was performed during the first weeks after birth and not at term age, using a variety of cUS diagnosis (IVH, PHVD, periventricular leukomalacia (PVL)) to be compared to data from complex MRI scorings systems.
 Later studies have shown improved accuracy of cUS in the prediction of outcome, using serial cUS including term or near-term data in comparison to TEA MRI (de Vries et al. 2004).
 For example, Hintz et al demonstrated that late (but not early) adverse cUS findings, defined as cPVL, porencephalic cyst, or moderate-to-severe ventricular enlargement or shunt, were associated with outcomes at 18-22 months corrected age (Hintz et al. 2015).
 Interestingly, although a detailed MRI scoring system that was developed for white and grey matter abnormalities has been widely used, refined and up-dated over the years (Inder et al. 2003, Woodward et al. 2006, Kidokoro et al.2013), no detailed or systematic scoring system for cUS images has, to our knowledge, yet been published.